world-direct/fupp-backend/Lighthouse.NetCoreApp/README.md

-##Build
+## Build

-to build and package this, following steps are needed:
-(assuming you have the dotnet sdk installed)
+To build and package this, following steps are needed.
+(This assumes you have the dotnet sdk installed.)

 ```
 dotnet restore -r linux-x64